 Hiring unqualified drivers and maintenance staff, keeping a known defective bus in use, failure to perform routine bus maintenance.

 A company, independent from the bus company who performed negligent or improper bus maintenance.

-When a bus is owned by the government and/or when a preventable road condition causes an accident.
+When a bus in owned by the government and/or when a preventable road condition causes an accident.

 Negligent actions committed by employed drivers and the failure to implement or enforce adequate safety standards.

-The drive may be personally responsible for damages when engaging in negligent behavior, however, it will typically be their employer that is liable for compensating victims.
+The driver may be personally responsible for damages when engaging in negligent behavior, however, it will typically be their employer that is liable for compensating victims.